 Adding The Laverda 750 to An Eclectic Collection

-I have always loved Italian bikes, but I was put off by the high price and reliability issues so many had in the 70s.
+I have always loved Italian bikes, but I hadn’t owned many.
 One day however, I came across a Laverda Ghost Strike and I went soft at the knees.
 I searched and did the research and knew what I wanted, but the right one just never came up.
 Then one day I saw an add for what is now my Laverda Carenata.

 The only drawback, it was near Inverness.
 After a very long drive I arrived to see a bike in pristine condition.
 It was sharing a heated garage with a Ducati 749R.
 I had never seen one in the silver and orange paint job, and it was truly striking.
 After going through the paperwork and taking a short ride, it got loaded into my van.
 I knew even with its great history I was taking a risk, but one short ride and I knew it was worth it.